 Squirtle didn’t move.

-"It looks like Squirtle and that trainer over there with the Charmeleon have a closer bond than the Squirtle has with her owner," a voice said from out of nowhere.
-"My name is June.
-I am the Gym Leader of Gringey City.
-It's a pleasure to meet you."
-She smiled and brushed her red hair out of her face as she extended her hand to me.
+“It looks like Squirtle and that Trainer over there with the Charmeleon have a closer bond than the Squirtle has with her owner,” a voice said from out of nowhere.
+“My name is June.
+I’m the Gym Leader of Gringey City.
+It’s a pleasure to meet you.”
+She smiled brightly and brushed her red hair out of her face and extended her hand to me.

 “You are mine,” Sabrina said, floating stationary in the air, staring down at us all as Haunter got too close for comfort.

-Sabrina's eyes flashed white for an instant and the Poke Ball in Kiwi's hand exploded into dust.
+Sabrina’s eyes flashed white for an instant and the Poke Ball in Kiwi’s hand turned into a cloud of dust.

-Kiwi stared in shock at her hand, and then a shrill shriek emitted from her mouth.
+Kiwi stared in shock at her hand, and then a shrill shriek emitted from her throat.

-Charizard's eyes widened in shock and a horrible look came over its face.
-It pulled its head back, ready to fire an attack.
+Charizard’s eyes suddenly widened in shock and a horrible look came over its face.
+It pulled its head back far, ready to fire an attack.

 One of the four men lifted his gun and aimed.

-Seadra popped out of her Poke Ball, and with a cry, began to evolve in a burst of light.
+Seadra popped out of her Poke Ball and began to evolve in a burst of light.
 The light faded after a moment and a Kingdra was now in view.

-Drock's words echoed in my head: "JUST KEEP HER!
-PLEASE!
-TAKE GOOD CARE OF HER!
-I LOVE HER!
-PLEASE!"
-She had run away in fear and left me to care for her Kingdra.
-Her very first Pokémon.
+Drock’s words echoed in my head: “JUST KEEP HER!!
+PLEASE!!
+TAKE GOOD CARE OF HER!!
+I LOVE HER!!
+PLEASE!!
+I’M SO SORRY!!”
+She had run away in fear from the rampaging Charizard and left me to care for her Kingdra.
+Her very first Pokemon.
 And she had my Beedrill in a trade we didn’t finish.

 My eyes began to tear up as I stared at Kingdra.

-"You've been force fed a world where Pokémon are fun creatures for you to master and control and have fun with through battles and ultimately gain the fame and the glory," Ray spoke.
+“You’ve been force fed a world where Pokemon are fun creatures for you to master and control and have fun with through battles and ultimately gain the fame and the glory,” Ray from Team Solace, spoke.